imtiendat0311/LeetCode-Practice/README.md

 - Binary Tree Preorder Traversal
 - Find the Index of the First Occurrence in a String
 - Length of Last Word
+- Unique Number of Occurrences
 ## TIKTOK
-- LRU Cache - Medium
+- LRU Cache
+- Coin Change
+- Minimum Increment to Make Array Unique
 ## META
 - Partition Equal Subset Sum